 Without stirring, let the butter cook down and melt slowly…

-As it continues to cook, a white foamy layer will develop
+it will start to bubble, forming a white foamy layer over the top

-Using a spoon, carefully scrape off the top layer of foam
+Using a spoon, gently scrape and discard the foam off the top…

 Next, using a fine sieve or layered cheesecloth (coffee filters work, too though strain very slowly),

-strain any remaining foamy particles until you have a clear foam-free liquid
+strain any remaining foamy particles until you have a clear liquid

 Pour the liquid into a mason jar- using a funnel helps keep the process clean